 Less well known than neighboring Tuscany, Lazio, the region that encompasses Rome, is often bypassed by foreign visitors.
 This is a pity, since the area, which stretches from the Apennine mountain range to the Mediterranean coast, holds dozens of fascinating towns and villages, as well as scenic lakes, enchanting gardens, national parks, and forests.
 A trip outside Rome introduces you to a more intimate aspect of Italy, where local customs and feast days are still enthusiastically observed, and local gastronomic specialties take precedence on restaurant menus.

 Despite these small towns' proximity to the capital and the increased commuter traffic congestion of today, they still each manage to preserve their individual character.
-Ostia Antica, ancient Rome's seaport, is one of the region's top attractions—it rivals Pompeii in the quality of its preservation, and for evocativeness and natural beauty, it easily outshines the Roman Forum.
+Ostia Antica, ancient Rome's seaport, is one of the region's top attractions—it rivals Pompeii in the quality of its preservation, and it easily outshines the Roman Forum thanks to its beautiful setting and expansive, inspiring glimpse at the past.
 Emperors, cardinals, and popes have long escaped to green and verdant retreats in nearby Tivoli, Viterbo, and the Alban Hills, and their amazing villas, palaces, and gardens add to nature’s allure.
-So if the screeching traffic and long lines at the Colosseum start to wear on you, do as the Romans do: get out of town.
+So if the nonstop Vespa traffic and long lines at the Colosseum start to wear on you, do as the Romans do: get out of town.
 There's plenty to see and do.